 Product Activity Data – This is sent by the Retailer.
 For most organizations in retail, the EDI 852 across VANs (Value Added Networks) is what supports most of this traffic.
 It typically carries information on (Retailer’s) inventory and level of activity per item/store (including sometimes: damaged, transferred or other).

-Additional content on B2B/EDI -centric VMI and collaborative replenishment processes
+B2B/EDI -centric VMI and collaborative replenishment processes

 Let’s talk about how we can help increase efficiencies for your organization.